The second Monday in March is Commonwealth Day, one of the most important dates in the Abbey's calendar.

 'We gather, in this house of prayer, to celebrate our common life as God’s people and to celebrate as a Commonwealth of Nations.
 Today, we look for the words to express a hope we can share, the common future in which all might flourish.

 ‘So, we pray for God’s guidance.
 We seek the gifts of an imagination that can hope abundantly and a courage to seize that hope.
 Confident in the richness and range of our Commonwealth, we are one people with one hope under God.’

-Held on the second Monday in March, the service is Britain’s largest annual inter-faith gathering.
-It is traditionally attended by HM The Queen accompanied by members of the Royal Family.
+Held on the second Monday in March, the service is traditionally attended by the reigning monarch and other members of the Royal Family.

 Performers from across the Commonwealth share their traditions of music and dance, with congregations in recent years enjoying displays as diverse as Scottish dancing, Indian drumming, steel orchestras and didgeridoo playing.

 The service has also heard addresses from inspirational figures ranging from Nobel Peace Prize winner Malala Yousafzai, who spoke of the vital importance of girls’ education; to endurance swimmer Lewis Pugh on the impact of climate change on the oceans; and world heavyweight boxing champion and Olympic gold medallist Anthony Joshua on his pride in his dual British-Nigerian heritage.